Indian Singaporeans: Pre-colonial period

 A fragment of the Singapore Stone, inscribed with an Indic script, c 10th to 13th century.

 Ancient India exerted a profound influence over Southeast Asia through trade, religious missions, wars and other forms of contact.
 Pre-colonial Singapore was part of 'Indianised Kingdoms' like Srivijaya and the Majapahit, which formed part of a cultural region known as Greater India.

-Prior to the spread of Islam, Singapore and the rest of the Malay world, was Hindu-Buddhist.
-One of the most extensive and enduring Indian influence in Malay culture is the vast number of Indian loan words in the Malay language.
+Prior to the spread of Islam, Singapore and the rest of the Malay world were Hindu-Buddhist.
+One of the most extensive and enduring Indian influences on Malay culture is the vast number of Indian loan words in the Malay language.

 Indian influence is also seen in symbols and mythology associated with ancient Singapore.
 The Sejarah Melayu or Malay Annals describe the Indian prince who founded Singapore – Sang Nila Utama – as being a descendant of Alexander the Great and an Indian Princess.
 Meanwhile, the royal and sacred associations of Fort Canning Hill, the seat of ancient rulers, are related to the Hindu Mount Meru concept.

 Archaeological digs have unearthed Hindu-Buddhist artefacts from the pre-colonial period.
 In 1822, John Crawfurd documented the ruins of a Hindu or Buddhist temple on Fort Canning Hill.
 Singapore's two most important pre-colonial artefacts are the Singapore Stone, which is inscribed with an Indic script and a gold armlet bearing the motif of a Hindu 'kala' head.